free-honey/naumachia/docs/getting_started/TRIREME.md

 (*note: ⚠️⚠️If you choose Blockfrost API, your config files will be stored in plain text on your local file system under `~/.trireme`.
 Please use test wallets only while `trireme` is still new.*)

-This will allow any dApp with a `TriremeLedgerClient` to interact with your environment seamlessly.
+### Check your balance!

-Use `Trireme` to check your initial balance!
+Use `trireme` to check your initial balance!
 ```
 trireme balance
 ```

+### `TriremeLedgerClient`

+The current environment selected by your `trireme` cli will be used by your dApps with a `TriremeLedgerClient`.
+This enables quick switching between dApps without configuring each for different environments :).

+In fact, `trireme` itself is using Naumachia under to the hood for certain commands!

 [Next: Try out the contract!](./TRY_IT_OUT.md)